-Filmmaking is not easy.
+Filmmaking can be an attractive, enjoyable, and fulfilling career, but it takes work.
+Filmmaking requires hard work, commitment, and a tremendous amount of skill, guts, and…well, luck too.
 This is the first thing every beginner filmmaker must understand.
-In fact, it’s even very hard.
-On the other hand, It is also a very rewarding job.
+It’s even very hard.
+On the other hand, It is also a gratifying job.
 There are many considerations to take when thinking about applying to film school.
-It doesn’t matter if it’s an online film school or a regular one, it will cost you a lot of money (don’t forget that you also have to spend money on the films you’ll make), so you really have to be sure that film school is what you want.
-It’s not only the filmmaking courses that cost money, but also filmmaking itself.
+It doesn’t matter if it’s an online film school or a regular one, it will cost you a lot of money (don’t forget that you also have to spend money on the films you’ll make), so you have to be sure that film school is what you want.
+It’s not only the filmmaking courses that cost money but also the filmmaking itself.
 The truth is that learning filmmaking will cost money.
-If you are looking for filmmaking courses, I recommend reading these articles, that are taken from the filmmaking courses here, to be your first step into the filmmaking world.
+If you are looking for filmmaking courses, I recommend reading these articles from the filmmaking courses here to be your first step into filmmaking.
 These articles will help you discover which filmmaking field you are interested in the most.

 Before you start any film school or film directing course online, you should take an in-depth look at yourself and see if you have what it takes to be a film director.
 All successful film directors have certain qualities in stock – In this first film directing lesson I’ll go through them and give you some film directing fundamentals tips

 There are many advantages and disadvantages to study at film school.
 In this article I will try to review here the main ones so it will be easier for you to decide which way is the best for you – Learn filmmaking in film school or by your self for free

 This is my first lesson in the documentary film course.
 I’m going to give you some basic guidelines and tips that will help you get started with the world of documentary filmmaking.